Ellenbrook line: Route

+The Ellenbrook line splits from the Midland line just west of Bayswater station; the Ellenbrook line uses the two inner tracks at Bayswater station and the Airport and Midland line services use the two outer tracks, allowing Ellenbrook line services to either terminate at Bayswater or continue to Perth station.
+East of Bayswater station, the Ellenbrook line enters an 850 m viaduct, passing over the eastbound Midland line track and running parallel to the Midland line before curving north to pass over local roads.
+At Tonkin Highway, the line enters a tunnel and surfaces within the highway's median strip.
+The Ellenbrook line runs along Tonkin Highway for about 7 km until it reaches Ballajura.
+There are two stations along this section: Morley station at Broun Avenue and Noranda station at Benara Road.

-In Bennett Springs, the Ellenbrook line bends north to travel along the western side of Drumpellier Drive, avoiding Horse Swamp, which is classed as a conservation category wetland.
-At Whiteman Drive East, one of the main entrance roads to Whiteman Park, is Whiteman Park station.
-The station is on a viaduct which bridges over Whiteman Drive East.
-North of Whiteman Park station, the Ellenbrook line continues parallel to Drumpellier Drive and then enters a tunnel to pass under the intersection of Gnangara Road and Drumpellier Drive, emerging on the eastern side of Drumpellier Drive.
-The railway then diverges from Drumpellier Drive to enter Ellenbrook, passing through the Ellenbrook Christian College school grounds on an embankment to reach the Ellenbrook town centre, where the line terminates at Ellenbrook station at ground level.
+North of Marshall Road, the Ellenbrook line enters a short tunnel and bends east under the southbound Tonkin Highway carriageway to reach Ballajura station at ground level.
+East of Ballajura station, the Ellenbrook line passes under Beechboro Road North and then travels through land within the southern area of Whiteman Park, north of Marshall Road.
+The line bridges over Bennett Brook and enters a rural part of Bennett Springs, passing under Dulwich Street, where land is reserved for a potential Bennett Springs East station.
+The line then bends north to travel along the western side of Drumpellier Drive, avoiding Horse Swamp, which is classed as a conservation category wetland.
+At Whiteman Drive East, one of the main entrances to Whiteman Park, is Whiteman Park station, which is located on a viaduct that bridges over Whiteman Drive East.
+North of the station, the Ellenbrook line continues parallel to Drumpellier Drive and then enters a tunnel to pass under the intersection of Gnangara Road and Drumpellier Drive.
+The railway then diverges from Drumpellier Drive to enter Ellenbrook, passing through the Ellenbrook Christian College school grounds on an embankment to reach the Ellenbrook town centre, where the line terminates at Ellenbrook station.

 Stations

 Ellenbrook line services stop at 13 stations: eight from Perth to Bayswater and five on the Ellenbrook line branch.
-The stations from Perth to Bayswater are all in fare zone one, Morley, Noranda, Ballajura and Whiteman Park stations are in fare zone two and Ellenbrook station is in fare zone three.
 All stations on the Ellenbrook line branch are fully accessible and have 150 m island platforms, long enough for a six-car train.
 Most stations between Perth and Bayswater only have platforms long enough for four-car trains, limiting the length of trains that can run on the Ellenbrook line.
 The exceptions are Bayswater, East Perth and Perth stations.
 The Claisebrook, Maylands and Meltham station platforms are planned to be lengthened, with Mount Lawley and McIver platforms to be extended thereafter.
 Several stations between Perth and Bayswater are not fully accessible.
 Factors limiting accessibility include non-compliant ramps, a lack of tactile paving, large platform gaps, and pedestrian level crossings.